-Cape Verde is a small island nation located about 400 miles off of the west coast of Africa, in the Atlantic Ocean.
+Cape Verde, also known as Cabo Verde, is a small island nation located about 400 miles off of the west coast of Africa, in the Atlantic Ocean.
 This country ranks at #195 on the global IQ list with an average IQ of 52.5 for this tropical island nation.

 Because of its strategic location, this nation was also subjected to the whims of colonists and explorers.
 This disruption to the traditional way of life continues to this day, perhaps in the form of IQ tests.

 Cape Verde has no natural resources to share with other nations, making them incredibly resilient and self-reliant.
 Like the Nicaraguan example, this level of grit is another metric of success that cannot be measured on IQ tests.

 While the data may show that Asia ranks at the top for global IQ and Africa holds down the bottom, there is actually much more to these numbers than at first glance.